This example shows how you can use model statistics to determine the effect of a change on model complexity.

 Refresh the model statistics.
 Again, expand all the nodes.

-The revised model contains six differential variables, twelve discrete real-values variables, and two zero-crossing signals.
+The revised model, after variable elimination, contains six differential variables and five algebraic variables.
 This happened because you added a nonlinear block (Translational Hard Stop).
-Therefore the linear optimization that the solver initially performed on the model no longer applies.
+Therefore, the linear optimization that the solver initially performed on the model no longer applies.